inexorgame/site/content/blog/2020/26-04-second-release-of-vulkan-renderer-tech-demo.md

 Hello fellow hackers!

 Let there be octree!
 We are happy to announce the release of our second Vulkan API tech demo.
-The release can be found here: https://github.com/inexorgame/vulkan-renderer/releases Please download the release and try it.
+The release can be found [here](https://github.com/inexorgame/vulkan-renderer/releases).
+Please download the release and try it.
 Make sure to update your graphics drivers before testing!

 In this demo, we present a simple octree implementation which uses bistreams to store data.